ylc-alc/Knowledge-Base/README.md

 * `status` -> **Status**
 * `tags` -> **Tag**

-The `filename` field is used for workflow handling and logging, not as a Notion property.
+The `filename` field is used for workflow handling and logging only.

 ## What the ingestion script does